Why I’m passionate about lung cancer screening

 Routine screening rates are low, but changes are in store

 The data on lung cancer screening rates shows we still have important work to do.
 In 2019, only 5.7% of Americans at high risk were screened.
 There are many reasons people choose not to get screened, but patients have often told me they were afraid of ultimately receiving a lung cancer diagnosis or they were worried they would be judged because they had smoked.
 We must work together to overcome these fears, encouraging people at high risk to prioritize their health and make annual screenings part of their routine.

-I am hopeful that new draft guidelines from the U.S. Preventative Services Task Force (USPSTF), which recommend expanding the current lung cancer screening criteria, could help improve screening rates.
-In fact, the Task Force estimates that the proposed changes could nearly double the number of Americans who qualify for screenings.
-They may also increase access to screenings among women and under represented populations, who may have previously been excluded because of lighter smoking histories (i.e., 20 pack-years).
+I am hopeful that the new guidelines from the U.S. Preventative Services Task Force (USPSTF), which expanded the lung cancer screening criteria, could help improve screening rates.
+In fact, the Task Force estimates that the changes could nearly double the number of Americans who qualify for screenings.
+They may also increase access to screenings among women and African Americans, who may have previously been excluded because of lighter smoking histories (i.e., 20 pack-years).

 We can all make a difference